 I don’t do personal training except for a few kids.
 In fact over the years I have only trained 4 players not counting my daughter.
 Do you know why?
 I believe in most cases it too expensive to really pay off in the long run.
 The players I do train one on one, I do not charge.
 I have only one rule with the one player I currently train.
 You must show up everyday, now that may sound easy.
 But it’s the number one reason I don’t do personal training.
 Because most kids cannot show up everyday.
 It’s those rare few that can, that I have given my time too.
 I do not believe working with a trainer for one or two hours a week really makes a deep change in somebody’s game.
 I believe one on one training must be consistence, it’s no different that practicing everyday.
 I run an after school shooting program everyday.
 There is no charge for this program, do you know why?
 Because I know shooting is the one skill set a kid must have in their tool kit to be successful.
 I do not believe a kid can play this game anymore without the ability to shoot.
 I also know if you charge a kid, that kid again in most cases will only show up at best once or twice a week.
 But when there is no charge, if a kid really wants to get better, the door is open for them.
 The bottom line is the kid has to show up.
 The ball is in their court!

 I am watching seeing more and more kids who don’t embrace competition.
 I see more kids who prefer to train rather than play and train against elite type competition.
-Gabby Ross and Sarah Hughes are two kids that I know will be successful this season as freshman.
+There are freshman that I know will be successful this season.
 How do I know this?
 They love playing against older ELITE competition.
 I have watched them in the gym play with fire and no backing down.
 It goes to their competitive nature.
 But there are far too many talented young players who are very happy being thought of as good players for their age.
 I see too many kids crushing weak competition.
 They drill and drill and drill.
 Then dominate their age group or destroy weak competition.
 These kids I’m sorry to say will not develop into killers.
 Most will be nice players but will never reach their full potential.

 My message is simply, you have a choice become DRILL MASTERS OR BALLERS… the choice is yours.
 But you must be willing to change!